 How do Aura Parental Controls work?

-Aura Parental Controls are accessible through an app that’s downloaded onto your child’s device.
+Download the Aura Parental Control app onto your child’s device via the Google Play or Apple App Store.
 You have the option to install Aura on a mobile and the Safe Gaming feature on a Windows device.
 You’ll then install the app on your mobile device and sign in as a parent.

 Once set up, you can limit and monitor your child's screen time by blocking apps or setting time limits on the device.